RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ## 📂 Project Ideas

-> This is the GSoC 2025 project ideas list for Rocket.Chat.
+> This is an early draft of the GSoC 2025 project ideas list for Rocket.Chat,  the projects are expected to go through constant rapid changes during the application period - as mentors and potential contributors discuss and evolve the project descriptions.

 ### 💡 An Interesting Placeholder for AI/ML project